Clan Jetties Of Penang

 This foreboding threat of development is significantly lessened as this area is now under the UNESCO World Heritage Site of George Town.

-If you want to get an authentic feel of these clan jetties, take your sightseeing to the lesser-known villages instead of just Chew Jetty!
+If you want to get an authentic feel of these clan jetties, we suggest that you take your sightseeing to the lesser-known villages instead of just Chew Jetty!

 Temple At The Entrance Of Chew Jetty In Penang